-Happy Labor Day!
+Happy Labor Day weekend!
 If you are in labor this weekend or were in labor anytime this year you may find that babies not only bring you joy, but they can also bring you bundles of savings come tax time.

 New Parent’s Guide to Taxes